RowboTony/vultool/README.md

 ```

 **New in v0.1.0:** CI pipeline now handles encrypted test fixtures automatically without hanging, ensuring reliable automated builds and deployments.

+**Note**: Linting is temporarily disabled in CI (v0.2.0-dev) to maintain development velocity.
+All linting issues will be resolved in v0.2.1-dev before pushing to origin.

 See [`docs/CI-CD.md`](docs/CI-CD.md) for details.